intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 specific user.
 There is ample evidence of data being assumed "private" or "anonymous" but, in hindsight, winds up revealing too much information such that it allows one to link back to individual clients; see {{?DataSetReconstruction=DOI.10.1109/SP.2008.33}} and {{CensusReconstruction}}
-for more examples of this in the real world, and see {{security-considerations}} for more discussion.
+for more examples of this in the real world.

+Beyond information that is intentionally revealed by applying privacy partitioning, it is also possible for information to be unintentionally revealed through side channels.
+For example, in the two-hop proxy arrangement described in {{masque}}, Proxy A sees and proxies TLS data between the client and Proxy B. While it does not directly learn information that Proxy B sees, it does learn information through metadata, such as the timing and size of encrypted data being proxied.
+Traffic analysis could be exploited to learn more information from such metadata, including, in some cases, application data that Proxy A was never meant to see.
+Although privacy partitioning does not obviate such attacks, it does increase the cost necessary to carry them out in practice.
+See {{security-considerations}} for more discussion on this topic.

 # Impacts of Partitioning